By Matt Liebowitz

 Perhaps the most disturbing findings: "The software installed on the public Web servers was outdated and not patched," Fox-IT wrote, and "No anti-virus protection was present on the investigated servers."

+What now?
 The Dutch government has since taken control of DigiNotar, and with DigiNotar down and out, government business in the Netherlands has taken an interesting step into a pre-Internet world.

 While the incident is under investigation, Dutch courts have advised lawyers to use fax machines and snail mail instead of email, the Wall Street Journal reported.